PeterHackz/Java-Brawl/README.md

 if you don't know java or don't know how to run it, please don't contact me.

-if you want to learn from this project, feel free, just please don't ask me silly questions like 'how to run'
+if you want to learn from this project, feel free, just please don't ask me silly questions like 'how to run' (fun fact: I made it while learning Java)

 this is made as a good server base in java, you can implement other packets and a database by yourself